How to Get Rid of Ants in RV | A Complete Guide

 Why Are There Ants in My RV

-If your RV is parked near an ant nest, ants will crawl onto and inside your vehicle, looking for food.
+Additionally, if your RV is parked near an ant nest, ants will crawl onto and inside your vehicle, looking for food.
 If they find it, they will leave a trail of chemicals behind called pheromones.
-This will help other ants locate the food and eventually bring it back to their nests to share with the colony.
-Keep in mind that even small amounts of unsealed food, or even a spilled sugary drink, will be enough to attract ants to your RV.
+This helps other ants locate the food and eventually bring it back to their nests to share with the colony.

-How to Get Rid of Ants in RV – Step by Step Guide
+How to Get Rid of Ants in RV: Step by Step Guide

-Step 1 – Move Your RV to Another Location
+1. Move Your RV to Another Location

 If you have ants in your vehicle, you may be currently parked near an ant nest.
 Before you start managing your ant problem, move your vehicle away from the problem.
 Otherwise, your efforts may be in vain, as more ants could crawl onto your RV while cleaning it.

-Step 2 – Check and Store Properly All Food Items in Your RV
+Check and Store Properly All Food Items in Your RV

 Check if the ants have come into contact with the food stored inside your RV.
-Any food touched by ants should be thrown away, as ants can transmit diseases.
-Remember, ants are tiny.
-Don’t assume that your bread or other items are safe because they are wrapped in plastic bags.
+Any food touched by ants should be thrown away immediately, as ants can transmit diseases

-Unless the bags are entirely sealed, ants can and will find their way in.
 Also, check the outside of food containers for any food residue.
 For example, jelly or honey jars.
 Even a little glob of jelly stuck to the outside of a jar will attract ants.
 Wipe down the outside of these containers with a mixture of water and dish soap to ensure they are clean.

-Step 3 – Clean the Outside of Your RV
+3. Clean the Outside of Your RV

 You can do this yourself or take your car to a professional cleaner.
-If you wash your vehicle yourself, ensure enough pressure in your hose to remove any ants that may still try to cling to the surface of your RV.
+If you wash your vehicle yourself, ensure enough pressure in your hose to remove any ants that may still try to cling to the surfaces of your RV.

-Step 4 – Clean the Inside of Your RV
+Clean the Inside of Your RV

 This will help prevent new ants from finding their way inside your RV.
 Remove all trash from your vehicle, as even small amounts of food residue on discarded packaging can be enough to attract ants.